carlosmunoz/zanata-wiki/Localize-Zanata.md

 ```log
 [ERROR] Incorrect number of selector forms for showingResultsForProjectWideSearch - 'few'
 ```
 We can manually fix this (at the moment only 3 such strings).
-I haven't figure out an automated way to clean this up.
+I haven't figured out an automated way to clean this up and Zanata doesn't support mismatch source and target either.
 So I remove all generated plurals.
 GWT compiler will give a warning saying missing plural form but it will work.

 #### Steps to generate GWT properties file and push pull: